Manually Sync Intune Policies on Windows

 Every 5 minutes for 15 minutes, then every 15 minutes for 2 hours, and then around every 8 hours

-• Click on the Info button under Managed by <your organization name>.
-For example cloudinfra.net
+• Click Info under Managed by <your organisation name>.

-You can also force initiate Intune sync using the Company Portal app.
-If you haven’t deployed the Company Portal app on user’s devices yet, you can refer to the step-by-step guide here: Deploy Company Portal App On Windows Using Intune.
+You can also force a sync using the Company Portal app.
+If you have not yet deployed Company Portal, refer to the guide Deploy Company Portal App on Windows Using Intune.

-• Launch the Company Portal app on your Windows device.
+• Launch the Company Portal app on the device.

-• Click on Settings at the bottom of the app window.
+• Click Settings at the bottom of the app window.

-• Click on the Sync button to Initiate the Device check-in process with Intune.
+• Click the Sync button to initiate a device check-in with Intune.

 Sync Intune Policies using the Company Portal app